 Today, we are going to have a quick refresher on how to make names plural in your craft products.
-There are so many personalized Silhouette or Cricut products being made throughout the holiday season, and I’ve been seeing a lot of errors – even on products listed online for sale.
+I see so many errors online in products for sale.
+Quite frankly, misspelled products are pretty embarrassing!
+Here’s what you need to know.

 How to Make a Last Name Plural

 - When you are talking about more than one person with the same last name.